top of page

 • Relief of what the future may bring in terms of anxiety, guilt, and dread.

-• Using a Meta-psychology technique known as Traumatic Incident Reduction I help discover triggers that may inhibit you from fully embracing your life.
+• Using a Meta-psychology technique known as Traumatic Incident Reduction (TIR) I help discover and release triggers that may inhibit you from fully embracing your life.

 • Better mental health and methods to deal with stressful events.